Read to learn about horse dentistry and its importance.

 About five years later, there was Mariah, who for some strange reason kept breaking her teeth.
 It seemed every few months I’d be called out and find yet another of her molars broken.
 We were at a loss as to how she was doing it.

 Next was Roulette, who was so mouth-shy that no one could get near her with a dewormer.
-When I floated her teeth, I found the smelliest, rotten broken tooth in her upper molars.
+When I floated her teeth, a process part of horse dentistry, I found the smelliest, rotten broken tooth in her upper molars.
 I can only imagine the constant tooth pain she was in.

 We take X-rays of the teeth and we look at tooth root health.
 We treat gum disease.
 We have the ability to fill cavities.
 We no longer expose the sensitive pulp chamber of the teeth.
 It’s much more than having Joe from down the road come out and float your horse’s teeth.